-On June 12, 2013, the Company signed an agreement with the municipality of El Oro that provides the Company with access and reprocessing rights to tailing deposits from historic mining.
-The first stage (Phase I) allows the Company a one year period to carry out the necessary test work to ascertain recoveries and potential economic viability of a tailings reclamation and reprocessing operation, for contributions of US\$25,000 upon signing the Agreement and monthly contributions of US\$3,000 starting 30 days after signing the Agreement.
-The contributions will be used to fund Social projects in the municipality of El Oro.
-If Candente Gold decides to enter into the processing and the reclamation phase (Phase II), then an 8% Net Profits Interest ("NPI") will be paid to the municipality during the period of operation.
+On June 12, 2013, the Company signed an agreement with the municipality of El Oro that provides the Company with reprocessing rights to tailing deposits from historic mining including the Mexico Mine Tailings at El Oro ("Tailings").
+The first stage (Phase I) allows the Company the ability to carry out necessary test work to ascertain recoveries and potential economic viability of a Tailings reclamation and reprocessing operation, for contributions of US\$25,000 upon signing and monthly contributions of US\$3,000 starting 30 days after signing.
+These contributions will be used to fund Social projects in the municipality of El Oro.
+If Candente Gold decides to enter into the processing and reclamation phase (Phase II), then an 8% NPI will be paid to the municipality during the period of operation.
 If during any months of processing, there is no NPI due then a monthly contribution of US\$3,000 will be made.